spham395/05-Python-Programming/chapter5/object-oriented/user-classes.md

 # User Classes

 Classes are used to create objects that bundle data and functionality together.
 With this, classes are highly reusable, cleaner and more efficient.
-We won't hash the fundamental too hard since Python and C++ OOP are very similar.
-But here are some considerations:
+Here are some considerations:

 * Python is typically 5-10x shorter than C++
 * There isn't a protected, public or private keyword per-say.